ildottores/ildottores/README.md

 $\small{\textsf{Hazbin Hotel / Helluva Boss fans, or VivziePop fans, I don't like any of you, nor do I care if you don't support her actions.}}$
 $\small{\textsf{People who like problematic things, including media that is seen as weird etc.}}$
 $\small{\textsf{Proshippers nd Darkshippers, I just don't simply like you lot.
 I have had bad experiences so I don't wish to interact.}}$
+$\small{\textsf{Those Cookie Run Kingdom fans, yr all mainly weird nd it doesn't help how yr all mainly minors making such jokes too.}}$
 <div align="center">
 </details>